pocketnetteam/get.started/readme.md

 This repo is meant to be an entry point into the project.
 It has descriptions and overview of other repos and how they are all connected.

+If you know what you want to help with, you could jump straight to the [How Do I...?]() section.

+> **Note:** But before you jump in, please make sure you check out [Contribution Guide](contribution.md).

+## 📝 Bastyon Architectural Overview 📝

+[Coming Soon - Detailed architectural documentation and diagrams will be added here]

 ## 🏗️ Bastyon Platform Structure 🏗️

 The Bastyon Platform consists of these main blocks: